TanJeeSchuan/pi-inspect-image/README.md

 # pi-inspect-image

 A pi extension that analyzes images using a separate vision-capable model — independent of your main chat model.
+This enables vision capabilities for non-vision models (e.g. Haiku, Sonnet) via tool calls to a selected vision model.

+**When to use it:**
+- Your primary chat model doesn't support vision — route image analysis to a dedicated model.
+- You want to keep large image payloads out of your main conversation context — only the derived description enters your chat.
+- You need specialized image tasks: describing screenshots, extracting text via OCR, analyzing UI mockups, reading diagrams or charts, debugging visual layout issues, or inspecting error screenshots.
+- You're working with visual artifacts (designs, photos, graphs) and want pi to understand them before generating code.

 Supported providers: **OpenAI**, **OpenRouter**, and any OpenAI-compatible API.